 Location & travel

-Academy 2019 will be on the beautiful campus of Biola University, located just south of Los Angeles.
+Location: Biola University, located just south of Los Angeles, California

 Each year, we invite 25+ leading thinkers and practitioners of redemptive entrepreneurship to be on the Academy Faculty.
-They represent a cross-section of businesses, nonprofits, and social enterprise -- both domestic and internationally.
-Academy students get personal access to the Faculty through workshops, breakouts, and roundtables.
+They represent a cross-section of businesses, nonprofits, and social enterprise across an array of sectors, with ventures that are both domestic and international.
+Academy participants get personal access to the Faculty through workshops, breakouts, and roundtables.